-After making enquiries, the Directors have formed a judgement, at the time of approving the financial statements, that there is a reasonable expectation that the Company and the Group as a whole have adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements.
+Based on the assessment of the adequacy of the financial forecasts, testing various scenarios and considering the uncertainties described above, and current funding facilities outlined the Directors have formed a judgement, at the time of approving the financial statements, that there is a reasonable expectation that the Company and the Group as a whole have adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements and that there were no material uncertainties that may cast significant doubt on the Group's ability to continue as a going concern.
 For this reason, they continue to adopt the going concern basis in preparing the financial statements.
-The Directors' responsibility for preparing the financial statements is explained on page 41 and the reporting responsibilities of the auditor are set out in their report on page 43.
+The Directors' responsibility for preparing the financial statements is explained on page 54 and the reporting responsibilities of the auditor are set out in their report on page 62.